-The Company's Manager Rothschild & Co Gestion SAS is the sole legal representative of Rothschild & Co, responsible in particular for establishing adequate, sound and appropriate risk management processes in line with all legal and regulatory requirements.
+The Company's Manager, Rothschild & Co Gestion SAS, is the sole legal representative of Rothschild & Co, responsible in particular for establishing adequate, sound and appropriate risk management processes in line with all legal and regulatory requirements.

-The decision-making process of the Company's Manager relies on its Management Board (Conseil de Gérance), a collective body chaired by the Executive Chairman of the Company's Manager and composed of three Managing Partners, which aims to assist the Executive Chairman in fulfilling the commitments of the Manager acting in the Company's name and on its behalf.
+The decision-making process of the Company's Manager relies on its Management Board (Conseil de Gérance), a collective body chaired by the Executive Chairman of the Company's Manager and composed of three Managing Partners, which aims to assist the Executive Chairman in fulfilling the duties of the Manager acting on the Company's behalf.

-The oversight management and supervision of the Group are the responsibility of the Company's Manager, notwithstanding other Group companies' local requirements, including in particular: Group strategy and management, capital management, and risk management and control (including Group Policies).
-The Executive Chairman and Managing Partners of the Company's Manager sit at the Rothschild & Co Group Executive Committee ("GEC").
-The GEC is co-chaired by two Managing Partners and acts as the senior executive committee at Rothschild & Co.
+The oversight management and supervision of the Group are the responsibility of the Company's Manager, notwithstanding other Group companies' local requirements, including in particular: Group strategy and management, capital management, and risk management and control (including Group policies).
+The Managing Partners of the Company's Manager sit at the Rothschild & Co Group Executive Committee ("GEC").
+The GEC is co-chaired by two Managing Partners and acts as the senior executive committee of Rothschild & Co.

-Internal control governance within the Group is effected through Rothschild & Co and onwards to the senior executive management committees for each of the Group's businesses and the boards of the principal operating entities.
+Internal control governance within the Group is effected through Rothschild & Co, and onwards to the senior executive management committees for each of the Group's businesses and the Boards of the principal operating entities.
 The Group internal control system is supervised on a consolidated basis by the Supervisory Board, assisted by its specialised committees.
 Rothschild & Co ensures, for the Company and the entities within the Group on a consolidated basis, the effective determination of the direction of the business and determines the regulatory capital; it has direct oversight of all Group entities in respect of internal control matters and considers all major strategic and other risk matters affecting all parts of the Group.

-At Rothschild & Co senior management level the GEC participates in the overall management and the definition of the strategy for the Group's businesses.
-Its role is to assess the delivery of that strategy, to ensure the proper and effective functioning of Group governance structures, operating policies and procedures, to define the Group's risk appetite and to be responsible for the management of risk.
-The GEC is supported by two subcommittees:
+The GEC proposes strategic orientations to the Manager and assists the Manager in overseeing the implementation of the strategy across the Group and the operational management of the Group to ensure the proper and effective functioning of Group governance structures.
+It notably reviews matters relevant to Group risk management and internal control, including operating policies and procedures, the Group's risk appetite and the management of risk.
+The GEC is supported by several sub-committees, including:

-- the Group Assets and Liabilities Committee ("Group ALCO") reports to the GEC and is responsible for ensuring that the Group has prudent funding and liquidity strategies for the efficient management and deployment of capital resources within regulatory constraints, and for the oversight of the management of the Group's other financial strategies and policies, including some credit decisions; - the Group Operating Committee is responsible for developing further and coordinating to best effect the cross-divisional operations of the various businesses and support functions, by improving the efficiency of all the group's operations and ensuring better coordination and harmonisation of operational matters across the businesses and sharing of ideas.
+- the Group Assets and Liabilities Committee ("Group ALCO") reports to the GEC and is responsible for ensuring that the Group has prudent funding and liquidity strategies for the efficient management and deployment of capital resources within regulatory constraints, and for the oversight of the management of the Group's other financial strategies and policies, including some credit decisions; - the Group Operating Committee is responsible for developing and coordinating to best effect the cross-divisional operations of the various businesses and support functions, by improving the efficiency of all the Group's operations and ensuring better coordination and harmonisation of operational matters across the businesses.
+It is also responsible for the oversight of operational risk policies, including compliance and information security risk policies.